John Wulff / Recipes / Almond Roca

 2. In a heavy 1-quart saucepan, melt 1 cup butter over medium-high heat.

-3. When butter melts completely, whisk in 1 cup sugar.
+3. When the butter melts completely, whisk in 1 cup sugar.

 5. When it reaches smooth peanut butter consistency and smells deeply caramelized, immediately remove from heat.